ARMmbed/mbed-os-5-docs/docs/reference/api/usb/usb_component.md

-## USB components overview
+<h2 id="usb-overview">USB components overview</h2>

 The Universal Serial Bus (USB) is the most widely used bus in today's computer.
-USB has particularly been designed to standardize connections between the computer and peripherals.
-For instance, keyboards, mice, USB audio devices, printers, scanners, disk drives or cameras can use the same bus to exchange data with a computer.
+USB has been designed to standardize connections between the computer and peripherals.
+For example, keyboards, mice, USB audio devices, printers, scanners, disk drives and cameras can use the same bus to exchange data with a computer.

-In this document the mbed-os classes providing USB peripheral functionality as mentioned above are referred to as USB components.
+This document refers to the Mbed OS classes providing USB peripheral functionality as USB components.
 These USB components inherit from USBDevice and provide specific USB peripherial functionality.
-Below is information common to all of mbed-os's USB components and how to use them.
+Below is information common to all of the Mbed OS USB components and how to use them.

 ### Component construction

 Constructing a USB component with the default parameters perform initialization for you.
 Once the constructor is finished then the device is ready to be used.
-This process consists of:
+This process:

-- Selects the built-in USBPhy for your hardware
+- Selects the built-in USBPhy for your hardware.
-- Starts the USB connection sequence
+- Starts the USB connection sequence.
-- Blocks until everything is ready
+- Blocks until everything is ready.

 An example of USBKeyboard's default constructor:

 ```
 #include "mbed.h"
 #include "USBKeyboard.h"